triblespace/trible/README.md

 The project now depends on the unreleased `tribles` crate directly from Git.

 See `INVENTORY.md` for notes on possible cleanup and future functionality.

+## Development

+Command implementations are organized under `src/cli/` with separate modules for `branch`, `pile`, and `store`.
+The modules expose their subcommands and are re-exported from `main.rs` to preserve the existing CLI interface.